Tekla Structures installation for administrators

 Installing Tekla Structures

 You can download Tekla Structures software and environments from Tekla Downloads.
 To have the latest software in use, we recommend that you install the latest service pack of Tekla Structures.
 Service packs include improvements and fixes to the latest or to a previous main version or service pack of Tekla Structures.
-Service packs are available for all users with a valid maintenance contract or subscription.
+Service packs are available for all users with a valid maintenance contract.

 You need to install Tekla Structures with administrator rights.

-When you do a centralized installation, the end users do not need administrator rights for the installation.
+When you use centralized installation to install Tekla Structures on the client computers, the end users do not necessary need administrator rights.